False labor; Braxton Hicks contractions; Prodromal labor; Latent labor; Pregnancy - labor

 If you've never given birth before, you may think you'll just know when the time comes.
 In reality, it isn't always easy to know when you're going into labor.
 The steps leading up to labor can drag on for days.

 Most pregnant women feel mild contractions before true labor begins.
-These are called Braxton Hicks contractions, or “false” labor.
-Unlike true labor, false labor won’t cause the cervix to dilate, or open.
+These are called Braxton Hicks contractions, which:

 Lightening: This happens when your baby's head "drops" down into your pelvis.

 Bloody show: If you have bloody or brownish discharge from your vagina, it may mean your cervix has begun to dilate.
-The mucous plug that sealed the cervix for the last 9 months may be visible.
-This is a good sign, but active labor may still be days away.
+The mucous plug that sealed your cervix for the last 9 months may be visible.
+This is a good sign.
+But active labor may still be days away.

 Your water breaks: When the amniotic sac (bag of fluid around the baby) breaks, you will feel fluid leak from your vagina.
 It may come out in a trickle or a gush.

 - For most women, contractions come within 24 hours after the bag of water breaks.

 - Even if contractions don't begin, let your doctor or midwife know as soon as you think your water has broken.